-Lebanon is a proud and passionate nation, with traditions dating back centuries.
-It’s no surprise such care and craft has gone into the food of this beautiful country.
+Lebanon is a proud and passionate nation with traditions dating back centuries.
+It’s no surprise such care and craft have gone into the food of this beautiful country.

 Many of the foods and flavors that make the Mediterranean diet so iconic are present, including olive oil, lemon, and seafood.